Alluxio/alluxio/docs/en/Running-Alluxio-On-Docker.md

 ## Setting worker memory size

-The Docker worker container will use the tmpfs mounted at `/dev/shm` by default.
+When the ramdisk folder isn't specified, the Docker worker container will use the tmpfs mounted at `/dev/shm`.
 To set the size of the worker memory to `50GB`, you can specify `--shm-size 50G` and configure the Alluxio worker to use `50GB`.
 The full command would look like

 ```bash
 $ docker run -d --net=host --shm-size=50GB \